mirage/irmin.org/data/tutorial/backend.md

 - `mem`: checks whether or not a key exists
 - `find`: returns the value associated with a key (if it exists)

-Since an Irmin database requires a few levels of store types (links, objects, etc...) a prefix is needed to identify the store type in Redis or else several functions will return incorrect results.
-This is not an issue with the in-memory backend, since it is easy to just create an independent store for each type, however in this case, there will be several different store types on a single Redis instance.
+A single Redis instance serves all the different types of stores behind an Irmin database.
+This entails two issues that we have to address in our implementation.
+First, some functions (namely `list`) need to differentiate between entries of the atomic-write store and ones of other stores.
+We use two prefixes ,`"obj"` and `"data"`, added at the beginning of a key, to identify the store type in Redis.

+The second issue is that the requests to the server from one store can interleave with the requests of another store (as for example in the `batch` function).
+Therefore, to prevent conflicts, each store has its own Redis client.

 ```ocaml
   let v prefix config =